orendaniel/kestrel-vision/README.md

 return processor

-Then write your config file
-you can leave it empty and configure kestrel later or you can write it yourself.
+Then write your config file (.lua file) you can leave it empty and configure kestrel later or you can write it yourself.

-A human readable config file can be found in examples folder.
+A human readable config file can be found in the examples folder.

 now run: